manishcsx/manishcsx.github.io/content/authors/admin/_index.md

 ## About Me

-Cybersecurity professional with a strong foundation in computer systems, networking, and security governance.
+Cybersecurity professional with a strong foundation in computer systems, networking, and Cyber Security (Bots).
 I bring a global perspective from academic and work experiences in Australia and Singapore, with a strengths-based approach to delivering results in dynamic environments.

 Key Areas of Expertise:

-- Network Security & Engineering
+- Cyber Security (Bots)
 - Cybersecurity Governance, Policy & Law (AU)
 - Incident Response & Cryptography
 - Embedded Systems & UNIX (C Programming)